If She Had Only One More Season To Live | Cancer Poem

 but what if you know you do not have MORE than one season

-Have you written a poem after you cancer experience?
+Have you written a poem after your cancer experience?
 We'd love to hear it.
-Share it with us by sending it to email@example.com.
+Share it with us by sending it to firstname.lastname@example.org.